rtoal/plainscript/README.md

 ```
 Each parameter comes into scope immediately after it is declared, so parameters can use earlier parameters in their default expressions.
 Parameters and local variables live in the same scope.
 The function name belongs to the outer scope.
 Conceptually it is comes into existence after the definition line, so (1) you _can_ call a function recursively, but you _cannot_ call the function in the default expressions of its own parameters.

-Parameters without default expressions are called _required_ parameters; those with default expressions are called _optional_ parameters.
+Parameters without default expressions are _required_ parameters; those with default expressions are _optional_ parameters.
 You may not place a required parameter after an optional one.

 ## Expressions